 Are you going to the gym to burn that extra weight off?
-If so, you are using the wrong strategy according to a new article in Vox magazine..
+If so, you are using the wrong strategy according to a new article in Vox magazine.

-Human beings are highly adaptable to exercise and our eating habits. if you have ever been on a diet and did not lose weight even though you are taking calories, your body has adapted in ways you may not understand.
+Human beings are highly adaptable to exercise and eating habits. if you have ever been on a diet and did not lose weight even though you are taking calories, your body has adapted in ways you may not understand.

 Doing lots of cardio exercises is likely to make you eat more to compensate, rather than to lose weight.
-Exercise is good for the heart, lungs and circulatory system however, it is not good for weight loss according to a recent article in Vox magazine.
+Exercise is good for the heart, lungs, and circulatory system however, it is not good for weight loss according to a recent article in Vox magazine.

 If you have ever gone on a calorie-restrictive diet to lose and added exercise to it, you will lose weight but it is likely you will also gain most of it back as well.

-Science tells us that reducing calorie intake through most diets will also make our body work more efficiently which is why many of us gain the weight back.
+Science tells us that reducing calorie intake through most diets will also make our body work more efficiently which is why many of us gain weight back.
 What we eat will also determine our weight, as well as the types of bugs exist in our gut which can also help us keep the weight off and reduce our set weight which is the weight our bodies normally gravitate to.

-Intermittent fasting or going on fasts has been known to reduce weight but also change the set weight which may be helpful for long term weight reduction.
+Intermittent fasting or going on fasts has been known to reduce weight but also change the set weight which may be helpful for long-term weight reduction.

 Avoiding processed foods and sugars may also help you keep the weight off.
-Sugars that are present in most processed foods is not healthy for us and are likely who there are so many people with diabetes.
+Sugars that are present in most processed foods is not healthy for us and are likely why there are so many people with diabetes.
 Processed foods are also calorie-dense.